cramoscr/iam_learning/README.md

 # My_Learning
-Programming exercises I did during my learning path.
+These are examples of programming exercises created during my learning process.

-As a programmer who started with Basic and Pascal, I am trying to keep current with new programming languages and software development frameworks.
+As a programmer who started with Basic and Pascal (thousand of years ago), I am doing my job of trying to keep current with new programming languages and development frameworks.

 I will be mainly focused on mastering:
   - Python
   - Flutter
   - ReactJS

-There are no promises, just a commitment to keep learning.
+Luckily, there are great learning resources that provide really funny, engaging and relevant labs.

-I will be producing two kind of files:
+Here you will find two types of code snippets:
   a.
 Small exercises produced when attending the courses
   b.
 Projects with more complexity level

-I hope this will inspire you on your own learning journey.
+I hope this will inspire you on your learning journey.

 Carlos.